An unconditional experimental test of Nonclassicality: Parallel Random Access Coding

 \section{Parallel Random Access Coding}

 We define parallel random access code as a task in which two pairs of senders and receivers perform RAC in parallel but in each round they are paired randomly.
 Additionally, the devices do not have access to information about the pairing in any given round.
-This situation is illustrated in Fig. 2.
-The inputs to preparation devices $P^0$ and $P^1$ are denoted by $a^0$ and $a^1$ respectively and by $y^0$ and $y^1$ for the measurement devices, $M^0$ and $M^1$.
+This situation is illustrated in Fig. 1.
+The inputs to preparation device $P^i$ is denoted by $a^i$, and by $y^i$ for the measurement devices, $M^i$, $i=0,1$.
 The choice of pairing is denoted by a random variable $x$.
 If $x=0$, information from $P^0$ goes to $M^0$ and from $P^1$ to $M^1$.
 Whereas for $x=1$, $P^0$ communicates with $M^1$ and $P^1$ with $M^0$.
-We state that the receiver $n$ is successful if $b^{n} = a^{n \oplus x}_{y^n}$.
+We state that the $n$th receiver (i.e. measuring device) is successful if $b^{n} = a^{n \oplus x}_{y^n}$, where $n$ is either $0$ or $1$.

+There exist $2^{16} = 65536$ different deterministic strategies.
+Because of symmetries between some of them (e.g. joint negation of messages of both Alices connected with negation of the reaction of both Bobs), these strategies relates to $30496$ different point in conditional probability space, \be P(b^{out}_0, b^{out}_1 | a_{0,0}, a_{0,1}, a_{1,0}, a_{1,1}, c, b_0, b_1), \ee where $b^{out}_i$ refers to the outcome of $i$-th Bob, $a_{i,j}$ to $j$-th bit of $i$-th Alice, $c$ determines which Alice is sending to which Bob, and $b_i$ is the input of $i$-th Bob.